Document made with KompoZer

 Install Siesta 4.1 on Linux Ubuntu 16.04

-This is a very brief guideline on how to install SIESTA (4.1) on your Ubuntu (16.04) system.
+This is a very brief guideline on how to install SIESTA (4.1) on your linux machine (tested on Ubuntu 16.04 and 20.04).

 sudo apt-get install build-essential checkinstall